Moeller Maersk AMKBYupdate Aug. 04th, 2023

 Container shipping became a bonanza in 2021.
 2022 high shipping rates raised the FCF and profit to an unseen record.
 As of Q4/22 shipping rates came back to "normal" levels.
 The main question is how will freight rates proceed in 2023 and 2024.
 Will AMKBY remain profitable?

 Due to inflation the 2023 freight rates are significantly less profitable compared to Q1/21.

 Bunker fuel prices came back in Q4/2022 but are still higher than in Q1/21.

-Moeller Maersk has 301 own ships plus 405 chartered ships in service (31.12.2020) but no new ships.
+Moeller Maersk has 310 own ships plus 369 chartered ships in service (June 30.2023) .
 Container ships have a lifetime of 20 - 25 years.
-That means it would require about 15 new ships/yr. to keep the actual capacity.
-The capex was reduced drastically.
-A part of it is used for share buy backs which is not that bad.
-On the other hand this means a reduced business of the future.
+That means it require about 15 new ships/yr. to keep the actual capacity.
+The capex was reduced drastically in the last couple of years till 2021.
+Now it needs to increase the capex to renew the aging fleet.

 Moeller Maersk aims to become a player in the logisitic market.
 There are already plenty of independent players in the market.
 Actually this division is not profitable!
 I do not think this move will become the most successful one.
 It would be more promising if MM would focus on an optimization of the shipping core business.

 The Maersk chairman also said that executive bonuses will in future probably be linked to environmental, social and governance goals(24).
 It seems as the MM management could achieve more if it concentrates on the core business rather than left ideology and green nonsense.